open-rpa/docs/docs/flow/ConfigurationValues.md

 log_database_queries_ms= # Default: 0 - Should be set using Web Console

-log_grafana= # Default: false - Should be set using Web Console log_housekeeping= # Default: false - Should be set using Web Console log_otel= # Default: false - Should be set using Web Console log_blocked_ips=true # Default: true - Should be set using Web Console
+log_grafana= # Default: false - Should be set using Web Console log_gitserver= # Default: false - Should be set using Web Console log_housekeeping= # Default: false - Should be set using Web Console log_otel= # Default: false - Should be set using Web Console log_blocked_ips=true # Default: true - Should be set using Web Console